thatoddmailbox/mit-backup-tools/README.md

 #### Confluence
 * Requires `confluence-spaces.json` listing spaces to download
+  * This belongs in the `downloader/` folder
+  * It should be a JSON file, looking something like this: `["SomeCoolWiki", "OtherWiki"]`
+  * You can find the space name in the URL of its pages
 * Downloads:
   * Space homepages
   * All pages in each space